AnthonyPWatts/SQLDockerDeployKit/readme.md

 Once authenticated, proceed with the Terraform steps outlined below.
 1. Ensure you have [Terraform installed](https://developer.hashicorp.com/terraform/downloads) on your system.
 2. Navigate to the `src` folder where the `main.tf` file is located.
-3. Initialize Terraform to download the required providers:
+3. Initialise Terraform to download the required providers:
    ```shell
    terraform init
    ```